Skip to main content

 Why Woodworking cut optimizer matters

-A woodworking cut optimizer is most useful when it reflects workshop reality.
-Kerf, grain direction, stock limits, and handling complexity all affect yield and labor.
-CutOps keeps those constraints visible before release so teams can avoid late layout changes and margin leakage.
+The best cut plan reflects your actual shop.
+Kerf, grain direction, stock limits, and handling all affect yield and labor.
+CutOps keeps those factors visible before you commit to a layout.

 Production-Ready Wood Panel Planning